 The Office Reveal is finally here!
 I cannot believe we pulled this off in six weeks (actually 5 in real life, haha).
 This was my first time completing the challenge and I am so glad I did.
 My husband loves how the patriotic office turned out and I hope you do too!
-I am so glad to have done the One Room Challenge because it was my first.
-I have met so many great designers and creative dreamers.
-I thank you all for sharing, following along, and encouraging me throughout this process.

 And without further adieu, welcome to the man’s new masculine patriotic office area!

 The antique desk is probably my favorite aspect of the office.
 I just love that we got to use a piece that already had so much history as it belonged to my husband’s father.
 You can see more about how we painted the desk and polished the brass hardware in these posts.

 This room is so narrow that it was very difficult to photograph.
 I am literally standing on my own desk to show you an overview of the room layout.
 For anyone who did a bathroom for this challenge, you have my sympathies!

 My husband actually came up with this idea to do the world wall clock display.
 He chose the cities based on places that meant something to him, so I went with that.
 It went very well with the military inspired decor that I pulled up from the basement.

 And, of course, the mini fridge was my biggest challenge to overcome in this masculine office.
 Originally white, I had no idea how to aesthetically incorporate it into the office makeover.
 I detailed how we painted the refrigerator and added a dial to give it an antique safe look.

 Of course, this office serves as a place for my husband to be inspired by the heritage and patriotism that run so deeply in his family.
 Although he supports the military directly through his career choice, he is the product of 4 direct generations of Navy pride and service.
 I am still trying to collect photographs of all of the family members who served, but I will eventually be able to make a proper collage for display.